 The main character is Emma Woodhouse who lives a very pampered and spoiled life in 19th century England.
 She lost her mother when she was very young.
 When her elder sister got married Emma was living with her father and was in charge of the household.

 We meet her when she is twenty one years old and very confidant about her looks and abilities in society She spends her time match making for her friends and acquaintances.
 She believes she knows best and continues to interfere in the romantic lives of the people all around her.

 There are many characters that the reader gets to know and really care about.
-It is actually a very witty book and we get carried away with the gentle life.
+It is actually a very witty book and you can get carried away with the gentle life.
 There are also moments of sadness and misunderstanding where you will want to shout at the characters to wake up and realise what is happening.

-Emma does not sound like a very likable person but you will be enthralled by her journey as she finally realises that she doesn't know what is best for everyone and should be more careful what she does.
+does not sound like a very likable person but you will be enthralled by her journey as she finally realises that she doesn't know what is best for everyone and should be more careful what she does.
 And you will be delighted for her when she too finds love.
+Emma

 I have not read this book so can not give my personal view of it.
 But I know from reading other books by Jane Austen that the reader will instantly like the main character of seventeen year old Catherine Morland.

 It is set in 1800’s England.
 Catherine is a young lady who reads many mystery Gothic books.
 She takes a trip with family friends to Bath.
 We see her become friends with other characters her own age.

 She is invited to stay with some of these new friends at their estate in Northanger Abbey.
 Catherine is in awe when she stays at this very large estate.
 We follow her as she becomes involved in the daily life of the people and events there.